Naya Rivera: 2009–2011: Breakthrough with Glee

 As the 64th Primetime Emmy Awards approached in 2012, Rivera was listed by many critics and media outlets as deserving of a nomination; The Hollywood Reporter included her in their "Emmys 2012: Supporting Players" photoshoot, the annual class photo of the 25 top contenders across the various Supporting performance categories, and she was honored by media outlets like E!, HitFix, and TV Guide.
-She was chosen by the Television Academy to host the "Countdown to the Emmys" video for the upcoming awards ceremony, a video introduction to each year's ceremony that is watched by an estimated 25 million people.
-For the awards, Rivera submitted the Glee episode "Mash Off" for consideration in the Outstanding Supporting Actress in a Comedy Series category – an episode that had generated much Emmy buzz – because it "was so well rounded.
+She was chosen by the Television Academy to host the "Countdown to the Emmys" video for the then-upcoming awards ceremony, a video introduction to each year's ceremony that is watched by an estimated 25 million people.
+For the awards, Rivera submitted the Glee episode "Mash Off" for consideration in the Outstanding Supporting Actress in a Comedy Series category (an episode that had generated much Emmy attention) because it "was so well rounded.
 [Glee is] a comedy but [she] also got to show off some dramatic aspects of the character" in it.
-Despite this, Rivera was not nominated for an Emmy in 2012, nor in her lifetime, with the media generally considering this a snub; The Daily Beast argued that she and other actors were overlooked because of their characters being young, while in 2020 criticism was leveled at the Television Academy for years of Latin under-representation at the Emmys.
+Despite this, Rivera was not nominated for an Emmy in 2012, nor in her career, with the media generally considering this a snub; The Daily Beast argued that she and other actors were overlooked because of their characters being young, while in 2020, Television Academy received criticism for years of Latin under-representation at the Emmys.